Overview

 Important information

 Legl provides tools to support compliance and operational efficiency but does not make legal, regulatory, or risk decisions.
+Regulatory obligations must always be assessed by the firm itself.

 All final reviews, approvals, and next steps remain the responsibility of the firm.